Gnaeus Domitius Ahenobarbus (consul 122 BC): Career

 Domitius took Bituitus and sent him off to a prison in Rome out of jealousy of Fabius as to prevent the slain enemy commander from being paraded in Rome for Fabius' triumph.
 For his victory at Vindalium he was awarded a triumph and the title imperator, as is Maximus for the victory at Isère.
 There are two facts about the Senate's reaction to their victories that stands out.
 Firstly, Fabius was awarded a triumphal agnomen "Allobrogicus" for his victory, whereas Domitius was not.
 Secondly, Fabius conducted his triumphal procession first.
 This is unusual considering Domitius was the senior of the two and would normally go first in such a procession.
 The triumph in 120 BC marks the end of his three-year command over Transalpine Gaul.

 Having completed the conquests of what is now in western Languedoc, Domitius established the first Roman colony in Gaul called Colonia Narbo Martius (Narbonne) in 118 BC.
 It is also around this time he constructed the Via Domitia, a road connecting Italy to Rome provinces in Spain.
 The road is named after himself.
 It was built along an ancient trading road, crossing the Alps by one of the easiest passages, the Col de Montgenèvre.

-As censor in 115 BC, he expelled thirty-two senators from the senate.
+As censor in 115 BC, he expelled thirty-two senators from the Roman Senate.

 Domitius was made pontifex at an uncertain date and later died around 104 BC.